-Submissions to the conference should have abstract text lengths 1,000 words or less.
+Submissions to the conference should have abstract text lengths of 1,000 words or less.

 The field of digital image processing has experienced continuous and significant expansion in recent years.
 The usefulness of this technology is apparent in many different disciplines covering entertainment through remote sensing.
 The advances and wide availability of image processing hardware along with advanced algorithms have further enhanced the usefulness of image processing.
 The Application of Digital Image Processing conference welcomes contributions of new results and novel techniques from this important technology.